-Heuristic 4: Impact-ordered postings
+Heuristic 3: Impact-ordered postings

-- We only want to compute scores for docs for which $wf{t,d}$ is high enough - We sort each postings list by $wf{t,d}$ - Problem: not all postings in a common order!
-(Concurrent traversal then not possible) - How do we compute scores in order to pick off top K? - Two ideas follow ...
+- We only want to compute scores for docs for which $wf{t,d}$ is high enough

+- We sort each postings list by $wf{t,d}$

+- Problem: not all postings in a common order!

+(Concurrent traversal then not possible)

+- How do we compute scores in order to pick off top K?

+Two ideas:

+- A. Early Termination

+- B. IDF Ordered Terms